When Men Trail AlongiStockphoto

 Employers’ Support for Expat Partners

-No matter whether the judgment of Amy’s friends was entirely fair, there are indeed a number of ways to support both men and women who accompany an international assignee.
+No matter whether the judgment of Amy’s friends was completely fair, there are indeed a number of ways to support both men and women who accompany an international assignee.
 However, due to the cost and effort of such measures, not all HR departments may be forthcoming with offering their help.

 Some may also "outsource" this task to relocation agencies.
 Their services may not always be up to standards when the HR department – that pays them – has started penny-pinching.
 However, such ways of cost-cutting may backfire in the future.

 How Employers Can Help

-- Direct communication between the HR department and the spouse
+- direct communication between the HR department and the spouse

-- Language classes
+- language classes

-- Cultural training
+- cultural training

-- Help upon arrival (e.g. for enrolling the kids in school or sorting out the paperwork)
+- help upon arrival (e.g. for enrolling the kids in school or sorting out the paperwork)

-- Career counseling
+- career counseling

-- Advice on getting a work permit for the spouse
+- advice on getting a work permit

-- Adapting the spouse’s CV for job-hunting abroad
+- adapting the spouse’s CV for job hunting abroad

-- Further educational opportunities
+- educational opportunities